Documents, Lists, Stories and Histories

-1 WW2 documents, identity cards, lists, and related items with explanations and translations.
-Submitted by Miriam (Mimi) Reifer Taylor.
+1. Pre-WW2 Czernowitz documents and WW2 documents, identity cards, lists, and related items with explanations and translations from Miriam (Mimi) Reifer Taylor.

 1a.
 A Brief History of Bukovina by Miriam (Mimi) Reifer Taylor

-2. Story submitted by Nicholas Martin, written by his cousin Sali Glaubach Ragenstreif, who was three years old when sent to the Czernowitz ghetto.
+2. Story submitted by Nicholas Martin, written by his cousin Sali Glaubach Regenstreif, who was three years old when sent to the Czernowitz ghetto.

 3. Ingrid Stamatson's translation from Nach Galizien.
 Describes travel through Czernowitz during the first decade of the 20th century.